-The social welfare system is an important safety net for many people in society.
+The social welfare system is an important safety net for many people.
 It assists those who are unable to support themselves and their families.
 However, the system is often criticized for being inefficient and prone to fraud.

 Blockchain technology has the potential to change the way social welfare is administered.
-By creating a transparent and secure system, blockchain can help to make sure that assistance goes to those who need it most.
+By creating a transparent and secure system, blockchain can help ensure that assistance goes to those who need it most.
 Additionally, by tracking payments and outcomes, blockchain can help to improve the overall efficiency of the social welfare system.

-As more governments and organizations explore the use of blockchain, it is important to understand how this technology can be used to improve social welfare.
-This paper will examine how blockchain works, its potential applications in social welfare and the challenges that need to be addressed before blockchain can be widely adopted.
+As more governments and organizations explore blockchain, it is important to understand how this technology can be used to improve social welfare.
+This paper will examine how blockchain works, its potential applications in social welfare, and the challenges that need to be addressed before blockchain can be widely adopted.

 What is Blockchain?

 At its core, blockchain is a decentralized database that stores information securely and transparently.
 When a piece of information is added to the blockchain, it is immutable, meaning it cannot be changed or deleted.
 This makes blockchain ideal for storing sensitive data, such as financial transactions.

 Each block in the chain contains three pieces of information: